AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-built-in-system-smart-lists.md

 >[!NOTE]
 >
->Marketo is in the process of changing terms such as Blacklist and Whitelist to Blocklist and Allowlist in our product.
+>Marketo is in the process of changing terms such as [!UICONTROL Blacklist] and [!UICONTROL Whitelist] to [!UICONTROL Blocklist] and [!UICONTROL Allowlist] in our product.
 During this update, you may see the old terms in our UI and documentation screenshots, and the new terms in our documentation text.
 We apologize for any confusion.

-1. Go to the **Database**.
+1. Go to the **[!UICONTROL Database]**.

    ![](assets/db.png)

-1. Open the **System Smart Lists** folder to reveal the collection.
+1. Open the **[!UICONTROL System Smart Lists]** folder to reveal the collection.

    ![](assets/two.png)

-1. To see one example: Select **All People**, then click the **People** tab.
+1. To see one example: Select **[!UICONTROL All People]**, then click the **[!UICONTROL People]** tab.

    ![](assets/three.png)